-All students enrolled in any of the Bloch School graduate programs (MBA, EMBA, M.S.F., M.S. in Entrepreneurial Real Estate, M.S.A., M.P.A. and E.M.P.A.) must maintain a minimum 3.0 grade point average (GPA) in all courses for which graduate credit is given.
+All students enrolled in any of the Bloch School graduate programs (M.B.A., E.M.B.A., M.S.F., M.S.E.R.E., M.S.A., and M.P.A.) must maintain a minimum 3.0 grade point average (GPA) in all courses for which graduate credit is given.
 Students with GPAs that fall below the minimum 3.0 are placed on probation and are allowed two successive semesters (including the summer semester, if enrolled) to restore their GPAs to the required 3.0 level.
 While on probation, graduates must achieve a 3.0 term GPA in order to enroll for the ensuing term.
 If a student's term GPA is below a 3.0 or, if after two successive semesters, the cumulative GPA is below a 3.0, the student will be dismissed from the Bloch School.
 Good standing is achieved only if the GPA is 3.0 or above.
 No course with a grade below B- (2.7), in any 300- or 400-level course, or below C (2.0) in any 5000-level course or above, will count toward any advanced degree program; however, the grade will be included in the calculation of the student's GPA.
 Eighty percent of the credits for the degree must be passed with a grade of B (3.0) or better.

-MBA students must file an official program of study with the MBA Programs Office once an emphasis area has been declared.
+M.B.A., M.S.A., M.S.F. and M.S.E.R.E students must file an official program of study with the Graduate Programs Office when reaching the 50% completion point in their degree programs.
 For the M.P.A. program, this must occur once a student has reached 18 hours.
-In the M.S.A., M.S.F. and M.S. in Entrepreneurial Real Estate, students should submit a program of study when reaching the 50% completion point in their degree programs.
 This form constitutes a contract and must be signed by the student, faculty advisor and department chair.
 Any changes to the program must be approved on a new form by the same three individuals.
 Students are responsible for ensuring their program of study falls within the program guidelines.

 Students may petition to transfer up to 6 hours of graduate credit into their program.
 Coursework must be from an accredited institution, with a grade of B or better, and appropriate to the student's program.
 Also, the coursework must have been taken within seven years of completion of all requirements for the Bloch School degree.
 Credit must not be more than seven years old at the time of graduation.
 Evaluation of transfer credit is done by faculty and requires documentation provided by the student.